JFK: Coming of Age in the American Century, 1917–1956: Europe and Asia, Fall 1951

-McCarthy and emerging cold war politics
+McCarthy and emerging Cold War politics

 After returning from his 1951 trip to Europe and Asia, Kennedy was confronted with the emerging popularity of Joseph McCarthy, a fellow Catholic and longtime family friend.
-Logevall noted that Kennedy faced the dilemma of realizing that Communism could not be effectively contained through military action as suggested by McCarthy, yet remaining fully aware the Anti-Communist passions inspired by McCarthy would influence voting trends in the next election.
-McCarthy had resoundingly criticized Truman for firing General Douglas MacArthur as the military commander in Korea, and had venomously criticized George C. Marshall, believing his funding of aid to rebuild Post War Europe on behalf of the Truman Doctrine had only encouraged Soviet expansionism and resulted in strengthening and encouraging the growth of Communist China under Mao.
-Kennedy knew McCarthy's attacks against alleged Communists in the state department were irrational, and he knew that containing Communism was a complex issue that would require diplomacy and economic aid, but he was hesitant to openly oppose McCarthy due to his sound public support.
-Kennedy distanced himself and was understandably criticized for abstaining from the vote to censor McCarthy on December 2, 1954, though he was being hospitalized after back surgery at the time of the vote and had suffered through the year's congressional session with back pain.
+Logevall noted that Kennedy faced the dilemma of realizing that communism could not be effectively contained through military action as suggested by McCarthy, yet remained fully aware that the anti-communist passions inspired by McCarthy would influence voting trends in the next election.
+McCarthy had resoundingly criticized Truman for firing General Douglas MacArthur as the military commander in Korea, and had venomously criticized George C. Marshall, believing his funding of aid to rebuild post-war Europe on behalf of the Truman Doctrine had only encouraged Soviet expansionism and resulted in strengthening and encouraging the growth of communist China under Mao.
+According to Logevall, Kennedy believed strongly McCarthy's attacks against alleged communists in the state department were irrational, but knew that containing communism was a complex issue that would require diplomacy and economic aid.
+Logevall wrote that Kennedy was hesitant to openly oppose McCarthy due to his sound public support.
+Kennedy distanced himself and was understandably criticized by some liberal Democrats for abstaining from the vote to censor McCarthy on December 2, 1954.
+Logevall noted that Kennedy's not appearing for the vote may have been a result of his being hospitalized after back surgery on the date the vote was taken.
 The vote, which made McCarthy one of only a few senators to ever be censored in the same manner passed comfortably 67–22, without Kennedy's support.
 Kennedy's failure to extend a vote to censure remained a political liability for several years, particularly among the left wing of the Democratic party.